 Rogz Nylon Leash – Tough to go wrong in the nylon-leash department, but I’ve always liked Rogz.
 Good color selection, solid quality, fair price and I like that the reflective thread keeps you visible at night

-Antlers – For a multitude of reasons I much prefer to give my dogs antlers over bones.
+Antlers – For a multitude of reasons I much prefer to give my dogs antlers over bones and other hard chews.
 I’ve found the freshest, best-priced antlers on ebay.
 There are tons of listings, just pick your desired size and toughness and voila, you will get your pup’s new favorite treat.
 No smell, no mess, just a healthy, teeth cleaning treat!
 (Of course, if you have a power chewer you need to be cautious.
 I recommend starting with a softer antler just to be safe.)

 Simplehuman Storage Can – This storage can had a swift rise from “Why would I ever pay that much money for this?” to “Why didn’t I buy this sooner?”
 I live in an apartment so space is at a premium.
 There’s no hidden closet or cabinet for me to store dog food.
 This airtight can not only keeps food fresh and locked tight, it also looks nice in my kitchen.
 It’s repelled years of Rhodesian Ridgeback break-in attempts and still performs perfectly.